jeffab/pointops/README.md

 # pointops
-PointOps plugin for QGIS that allows for direct operation on raw (i.e. not resampled or gridded) data from DEMs or ranging instruments
+PointOps plugin for QGIS (>3.0) that allows for targeted fitting and statistical analysis of gridded or ungridded topographic data from DEMs or ranging instruments.
+It is not intended to provide filtering or reduction of large datasets.